Future-Systems-Lab/HypnoNeuro/README.md

 **Date Deployed:** June 22, 2025
 © 2025 Dr. Meg Montañez-Davenport.
 All rights reserved.

-This project and all associated smart contracts are proprietary software developed for the HypnoNeuro platform.
+This project and all associated smart contracts are proprietary software developed for the HypnoNeuro™ platform.
 No part of this codebase may be copied, modified, distributed, or deployed without express written consent from the author.